Working Conditions in Switzerland

 Allowances/Per Diems

 In Switzerland catering services usually only provide one meal per shooting day (i.e lunch or dinner).
+For shooting periods outside the main place of production, the following allowances are paid on shoot days and off days:

 - Breakfast: CHF 10 (without receipt) – unless provided by hotel or catering